Story | 10/26/2022 05:58:00 | 4 min Read time

 With the problem on the rise, the UN General Assembly designated September 29 as the International Day of Awareness of Food Loss and Waste.
 Solutions to the issue are being sought from all sides, including how packaging can play a greater role in reducing food waste.

-One end-use alternative is barrier papers, which aim to be sustainable without compromising safety and performance, as well as performing their primary task: protecting the product.
+One packaging alternative is barrier papers, made from renewable fibres without compromising food safety or recyclability, as well as performing their primary task: protecting the product.

 Raising barriers against food waste